Hospice Care Providers: What You Need to Know

 File a Complaint

-Filing a complaint about a hospice care provider involves contacting the appropriate state and federal agencies.
+Filing a complaint about a hospice care provider can help address issues and improve care quality.

-The long-term care ombudsman advocates for the rights of residents and assists with complaints.
+The long-term care ombudsman advocates for residents in care facilities, addressing complaints and helping resolve issues.

 Source: Administration for Community Living